unam3/docs/src/guide/scaling-up/ssr.md

 ### Code Structure {#code-structure}

 Notice how we need to reuse the same app implementation as on the server.
-This is where we need to start thinking about code structure in an SSR app - how do we share the same application code between the server and the client?
+How do we share the same application code between the server and the client?

 Here we will demonstrate the most bare-bones setup.
 First, let's split the app creation logic into a dedicated file, `app.js`: